 Are there opportunities to progress?

-Opportunities to progress as a Lawyer are normally linked to how many years experience you’ve spent in practice.
+Opportunities to progress as a Lawyer are normally linked to how many years of experience you’ve spent in practice.
 Lawyers may become Senior or Partner at a law firm.

 How do I get started?

-There are several routes you can take to become a Lawyer, but in general you will need to have a degree.
-If you have a degree in a non-law subject (even if you achieved it many years ago), you can still take a one year Graduate Diploma Law (GDL), or law conversion course, which is the first step towards training to become a fully qualified Barrister or Solicitor.
-This course will give you all the basic law principles and knowledge you need to progress your law career.
-There are usually a number of funding options available for GDL courses, so it’s best to check out your options with your school of choice before enrolling.
+There are several routes you can take to become a Lawyer but, in general, you’ll need to have a degree.
+If you have a degree in a non-law subject (even if you achieved it many years ago), you can still take a one-year Graduate Diploma Law (GDL) or law conversion course, which is the first step towards training to become a fully qualified Barrister or Solicitor.